Bartlesville Radio » News » Unnamed Teen Killed in a Crash Near Barnsdall

 OHP reported the fatality collision happened at approximately 6:07 pm at on County Road 2409 just north of County Road 2383, in Barnsdall.

-OHP staes that what happened and dondition of driver remains under Investigation
+OHP states that what happened and condition of driver remains under investigation

 A 15 year-old juvenile male passenger, name withheld, was pronounced deceased on scene and was transported by Stumpff Funeral Home to their facility in Bartlesville.